daotq2000/aws-stutdy-group-workshop/content/2-hands-on/2.2-build-zero-downtime-application/_index.md

 ### Challenge 2: Building AWS Resilient E-commerce Platform

 The exponential growth of online shopping necessitates robust and scalable e-commerce platforms.
 An increase in traffic during peak shopping periods like Black Friday or Cyber Monday requires the e-commerce platform to be highly resilient and responsive.
 Challenge Objective: Build a highly scalable, resilient, and cost-effective e-commerce platform on AWS that can handle varying loads, survive component failures without user-visible errors, and maintain data consistency.

+Provide a detailed, actionable guide on building a zero downtime application using AWS.
+Include practical examples, case studies, and troubleshooting tips.

 ### Requirements: